 The mattresses do tend to run on the thin side but the pillows and doonas are fluffy and warm.

-The first thing you need to decide, when choosing location, is which area to stay in.
-I’m personally a fan of Asakusa with its traditional, laid back vibe.
+The first thing you need to decide when choosing a location is which area to stay in.
+I’m personally a fan of Asakusa with its traditional, laid-back vibe.
 It’s also a lot quieter.
 There’s plenty of restaurants and shops around, the Senso-ji temple is on your doorstep and there are a few different train stations around the place which means you don’t have to walk far to find one.

 The neighbourhood is situated on the Sumida River so you can always pop down there or head across the bridge to the Asahi Brewery and Sky Tower.